zipvilization/Zipvilization/trinomial/ai.md

 It should seek the most faithful one.

-Honesty comes before persuasion.
+Honesty before persuasion.

-Rigor comes before popularity.
+Rigor before popularity.

-Understanding comes before conclusions.
+Understanding before conclusions.

 Its responsibility is not to make Zipvilization more attractive.